Article I – NAME, IDENTITY, STRUCTURE

 Section 1.
 Name.
 The name of this organization shall be the Libertarian Party of Hillsborough County (Florida), hereinafter referred to as the “LPHC”.

 Section 2.
 Structure.
 The LPHC is a political organization constituted by its membership, directed by its officers, governed by its Business Meetings, and associated with the Libertarian Party of Florida, hereinafter referred to as the “LPF”.

 Section 3.
 Bona fide party.
-The LPHC is a bona-fide political party under the laws of the state of Florida, authorized to receive political contributions.
+The LPHC is a Political Committee under the laws of the state of Florida, authorized to receive political contributions.
 The LPHC accepts political contributions in the name of the LPHC or the Libertarian Party of Hillsborough County.

 Section 4.
 Device.
 The official device of the LPHC and all candidates nominated by the LPHC shall be silhouette of Hillsborough county with party name and logos associated with.
 Additionally, alternative logos and/or graphics, including, but not limited to the LPF porcupine, the LP National symbols, the Statue of Liberty, may be used on promotional materials.

 Section 5.
 Address.
 The mailing address of the LPHC shall be that designated by the Chairperson of the LPHC.